julurisaichandu/hci_website/README.md

-# Creative "Hello World" Generator
+# "Hello World" Generator

 ## Overview
 This project demonstrates a web application using a **Streamlit frontend** and a **Flask backend** to generate a creative "Hello World" message through a Groq generative AI API.
-A unique greeting message is displayed on the UI when a user clicks a button on the frontend.
+A unique greeting message is displayed on the UI when a user clicks a button on the front end.

 ## Project Structure
 - `frontend.py` - Contains the Streamlit frontend code that displays the button and calls the backend.